hanwenzhang123/docker-test/README.md

 2. **Please run `node models/InitialDB.js` to initialize data to database**
 3. **Please run `yarn start` to start the server**

+## Issues Need to be Fixed
+1. Create new question answers in the array of objects format.
+2. Edit questions with answers in the array of objects format.

 ## Boilerplate Code
 > npm install express\
 > npm install mongodb\